boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

 # Next Step

-Next we'll learn more advanced features of Webz and how to use them [Advanced Webz &raquo;](../10-webz-advanced/index.md)
+Next we'll learn more features of TypeScript and how to use them in [Advanced TypeScript &raquo;](../10-webz-advanced/index.md)